Conversion to Islam in prisons: United Kingdom

 According to "Muslim Prisoners' Experiences" report by Chief Inspector of Prisons, Dame Anne Owers, conversion to Islam in prisons in the United Kingdom is attributed to converts seeking "support and protection in a group with a powerful identity" and "perceptions of material advantages of identifying as Muslim" in prison, including perks or "material benefits" available only to Muslims "such as more time out of their cell and better food during Ramadan if they become Muslim".

 United States

-In 2016, the total Muslim population in the United States reached approximately 3.3 million (0.9% of the U.S. population).
-Yet in the years between 2001 and 2014 it has been estimated that one quarter of a million U.S. convicts converted to Islam in the U.S. prison system, making prison converts to Islam just from those years (not counting prison converts to Islam before or since then) account for a significant proportion of all Muslims in the United States overall.
+Conversion to Islam in US prisons started with Black supremacy organizations such as the Nation of Islam and 5 Percenters.
+In the years between 2001 and 2014 a study estimated that a quarter of a million U.S. convicts converted to Islam in the U.S. prison system, making prison converts to Islam from those years account for a significant proportion of all Muslims in the United States overall.

 In 2011, Pew Research Center data estimated that Muslims made up 9% of the 1,598,780 United States inmates in state and federal prisons despite Muslims being only 0.8% of the general U.S. population in the year prior.